nikkomiu/blog/content/posts/mariner-2.0-scratch/index.md

 We're going to start out with a basic application that we want to create a Docker image out of.

-For the purpouses of this article I'm going to be creating a simple Go application using the post for [setting up a Go Devcontainer]({{< relref "set-up-golang-dev-container" >}}) which will allow us to develop our application in a Dev Container with all the dev dependencies installed so we can jump right into working on our Docker container.
+For the purposes of this article I'm going to be creating a simple Go application using the development environment from [Go Dev Container]({{< relref "set-up-golang-dev-container" >}}) which will allow us to develop our application in a Dev Container with all the dev dependencies installed, so we can jump right into working on our Docker container.
 However, the principles used in this should be transferrable to any other language since we're making changes that would optimize the build and runtime of the Linux environment running within a Docker container.